AlphaLFC/End2EndMemoryNetwork/README.md

 # End2EndMemoryNetworks
-This is a Simple tensorflow Implementation of the N2NMem described in "End-To-End Memory Networks", arXiv:1503.08895. dataset can be downloaded in http://www.thespermwhale.com/jaseweston/babi/tasks_1-20_v1-2.tar.gz set parameters in config.py.
+This is a simple tensorflow implementation of the N2NMem described in "End-To-End Memory Networks", arXiv:1503.08895.
+Dataset can be downloaded in
+http://www.thespermwhale.com/jaseweston/babi/tasks_1-20_v1-2.tar.gz
+Set parameters in config.py.